I grew up in the Bronx - one of this nation’s great working class communities.

 "I mean, what do you shout out?"
 I said, waving my arms around like an inflatable Airdancer.
 "I am arriving?’ ”

-They mulled the politically incorrcet gibe over in silence for a moment.
-Ponderously revolving the ridiculous image in their professorial brains before simultaneously bursting into spontaneous laughter and smiles.
+They mulled the politically incorrect gibe over in silence for a moment.
+Revolving the ridiculous image in their professorial brains before simultaneously bursting into spontaneous laughter and smiles.

 "Fuck you Vic," Tony said with uncharacteristic speed.
 “You’re a fuggin idiot.”